 Here's a list of novels and short stories that we have read and enjoyed (or are planning to take away on holiday with us) to inspire your summer holiday reading...

-Eimear McBride's debut tells, with astonishing insight and in brutal detail, the story of a young woman's relationship with her brother, and the long shadow cast by his childhood brain tumour.
+Eimear McBride's debut, A Girl is a Half-Formed Thing, tells, with astonishing insight and in brutal detail, the story of a young woman's relationship with her brother, and the long shadow cast by his childhood brain tumour.

 Vasantha is a van driver in Sri Lanka.
 After nearly three decades of conflict, the civil war is over and the country is moving tentatively into the future - though at times the recent past seems too close for comfort.
-In this collection of linked stories, Vasantha drives across the beautiful but scarred landscape of his home island, lingering on the periphery of his passengers' varied stories.
+Noon Tide Toll is a collection of linked stories, where Vasantha drives across the beautiful but scarred landscape of his home island, lingering on the periphery of his passengers' varied stories.

 The Children Act follows Fiona Maye, a leading High Court judge, renowned for her fierce intelligence and sensitivity is called on to try an urgent case.
 For religious reasons, a seventeen-year-old boy is refusing the medical treatment that could save his life.
 Time is running out.
 She visits the boy in hospital – an encounter which stirs long-buried feelings in her and powerful new emotions in the boy.
 But it is Fiona who must ultimately decide whether he lives or dies and her judgement will have momentous consequences for them both.

 Twenty-six-year-old Jean Louise Finch – ‘Scout’ – returns home from New York City to visit her ageing father, Atticus.
 Set against the backdrop of the civil rights tensions and political turmoil that were transforming the South, Jean Louise’s homecoming turns bittersweet when she learns disturbing truths about her close-knit family, the town and the people dearest to her.
 Go Set A Watchman is a stunning sequel to Lee's first ground-breaking novel.